kiri-art/docker-diffusers-api/README.md

 * Models: stable-diffusion, waifu-diffusion, and easy to add others (e.g. jp-sd)
-* Pipelines: txt2img, img2img and inpainting in a single container
+* Pipelines: txt2img, img2img and inpainting in a single container ([all diffusers official and community pipelines](https://forums.kiri.art/t/all-your-pipelines-are-belong-to-us/83) are wrapped, but untested)

-  (
-  [all diffusers official and community pipelines](https://forums.kiri.art/t/all-your-pipelines-are-belong-to-us/83) are wrapped, but untested)
 * All model inputs supported, including setting nsfw filter per request
 * *Permute* base config to multiple forks based on yaml config with vars
-* Optionally send signed event logs / performance data to a REST endpoint
+* Optionally send signed event logs / performance data to a REST endpoint / webhook.
 * Can automatically download a checkpoint file and convert to diffusers.
 * S3 support, dreambooth training.